Gautama Buddha said that each person has four wives or husbands in their lives.

 ‘My dear husband,’ she said, ‘I will go with you.
 Whatever happens, I am determined to be with you forever.
 I cannot be separated from you.”

-The meaning of the story is what only the wisest of people can see.
+There is a powerful message imbued in this tale.
 Once you understand its meaning, you’ll see the integrated wisdom inside.

 This is how Buddha concluded the story: